 Milk Foam with the KRUPS EA8108

-The KRUPS we tested here is actually just half of a super automatic espresso machine.
+The KRUPS EA8108 is actually just half of a super-automatic espresso machine.
 That’s because you still need to manually make milk foam.
-As a barista, that’s not a big deal for me, but it still might make it a bit less convenient to use the machine than you’d like.
+As a barista, that is not a big deal for me, but it might be a bit less convenient than you would prefer.

-If that sounds like you, then it would be best to go with the model I mentioned above, which includes the XS 6000 Auto Cappuccino milk foam system.
+If this sounds like you, then it would be best to go with the KRUPS EA8160 model I mentioned above, which includes the XS 6000 Auto Cappuccino milk foam system.
 Then you don’t have to worry about the steam wand.

-Although the steam wand on the EA8108 is small, it can still build up a good head of steam.
-You can foam milk in around a minute, but it’s best to use a thermometer to ensure that the milk doesn’t get too hot.
+Although the EA8108’s steam wand is small, it can still build up a good head of steam.
+You can foam milk in around a minute, and it’s best to use a thermometer to ensure that the milk doesn’t get too hot.
 Otherwise, it won’t taste good.

-With a bit of practice, you can get some good foam, although it’s a bit too heavy for my tastes.
-The manual says it’s best to not use whole milk, but I personally didn’t notice any big differences when using different kinds of milk.
+With a bit of practice, you can get some good foam, although it is a bit too heavy for my taste.
+The manual says it is best to not use whole milk, but I personally didn’t notice any big differences when using different kinds of milk.
 I was even able to get good results from soy milk.

 You should be especially meticulous about cleaning the steam wand.
 Otherwise, a milk crust will build up and make the wand unusable.
-The KRUPS EA8108 doesn’t clean itself automatically, so you’ll need to press the button to clean it every time.
+The KRUPS EA8108 doesn’t clean itself automatically, so you will need to press the button to clean it every time.

-I’d recommend that you remove the whole steam wand after using the machine and soaking it in warm water.
-That’ll help clean out all the milk residue.
+I would recommend that you remove the whole steam wand after using the machine and soak it in warm water.
+That will help clean out all the milk residue.

 Other Parts on the KRUPS EA8108

-With its dimensions of 10.2 in x 14.4 in x 12.6 in (26 x 36.5 x 32 cm), this really is a very compact automatic espresso machine.
-It had been a long time since I’d tested such a small machine, and I was really surprised.
+With its dimensions of 10.2 x 14.4 x 12.6 inches (26 x 36.5 x 32 centimeters), this really is a very compact automatic espresso machine.
+It had been a long time since I have tested such a small machine, and I was really surprised.

 It will work well in small kitchens, and in houses with one or two coffee drinkers.
-But if you’re a big coffee fiend, I’d recommend moving up to the next price class, with a machine like the Saeco Moltio.
-You can find the review here: Saeco Moltio Review.
+However, if you are a big coffee fiend, I would recommend moving up to the next price class, with a machine like the Saeco Moltio.
+You can find the review here (currently only available in German): Saeco Moltio Review.

 Non-Removable Brewing Unit

 The KRUPS EA8108 unfortunately doesn’t have a removable brewing unit.
-That’s a shame because it makes it harder to clean it thoroughly.
-There’s a red slider that you can remove—it’s there so that you can clear out any clogs from the brewing unit.
+That’s a shame because it makes it harder to clean the machine thoroughly.
+There is a red slider that you can remove – it is there so that you can clear out any clogs from the brewing unit.
 Still, I was able to notice some coffee residue in the brewing unit even after making just a few espressos.

 That’s not good in the long run.
-If you can remove the brewing unit, you can wash it out with well with running water and leave it out of the machine for longer periods of time, like when you go on vacation.
-What’s more, if a removable unit breaks, it’s much easier to replace, without needing to take the whole machine to a repair shop.
+If you could remove the brewing unit, you could wash it out well with running water and leave it out of the machine for longer periods of time, like when you go on vacation.
+What’s more, if a removable unit breaks, it is much easier to replace, without needing to take the whole machine to a repair shop.

 The Tiny Drip Tray

-This must be the tiniest drip tray that I’ve ever seen on an automatic espresso machine.
-You must empty it out constantly, which can quickly get annoying.
-In the picture below, you can see the drip tray from the Melitta Caffeo CI (left) and the one on the KRUPS EA8108 (right).
+This must be the tiniest drip tray that I have ever seen on an automatic espresso machine.
+You must empty it out continuously, which can quickly get annoying.
+In the picture below, you can see the drip tray from the Melitta Caffeo CI (left) and the drip tray on the KRUPS EA8108 (right).

-The floating gauges (the red and blue bits) indicate when they trays are full.
+The floating gauges (the red and blue bits) indicate when the trays are full.
 You shouldn’t just shake out the trays, but instead regularly rinse them out with warm water.

 The Water Tank

-The water tank is on the back of the machine.
-You should be sure to put the machine in a place that makes it easy to access the back.
+The water tank of the KRUPS EA8108 is on the back of the machine.
+You should be sure to put the machine in a location that makes it easy to access the back.

-The tank holds about 61 ounces (1.8 liters) which is quite large for such a small machine.
+The tank holds about 61 ounces (1.8 liters), which is quite large for such a small machine.
 You can install an optional water filter, which will let you decalcify the machine less frequently.
-I certainly recommend installing one, and I’d advise you buy a multi-pack to save some money.
+I certainly recommend installing one, and I would advise you to buy a multi-pack to save some money.
 You can find some here on Amazon.

 The Catch Tray on the KRUPS EA8108

-All the removable parts can theoretically go into the dishwasher, but I’d simply rinse them out with warm water instead.
+All the removable parts can theoretically go into the dishwasher, but instead I would simply rinse them out with warm water.
 It will also help extend the lifespan of the machine.

 The catch tray is on the left side of the machine.
-It’s easy to remove, and when you remove it, you’ll be able to access the red coffee slider.
+It is easy to remove, and when you remove it, you will be able to access the red coffee slider.

 Cleaning the KRUPS EA8108